HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 - *scope* - Symbolic name of the scope, for example *PROJECT_SUBMISSION*.
 - *bundle_fqids* - List of FQIDs of bundles that are in the group.

+The *data_group* implementation shall be flexible so as to allow addition of further fields for future use without breaking current functionality.

 [TODO add diagram here]

+### Updates to project groups

+Updates to project submissions will result in automatic updating of all the associated *data groups* when reprocessing is required (for example the *data group* is of type *PROJECT_SUBMISSION*, however this will not be the case in all type and should be possible to disable on a per *data group* basis, for example in the case of QC *data groups*).

 * TODO:
 - How updates to project submissions work with data groups with needs to be defined. {NB: There could be an auto-update flag}
 - Are analysis submissions a different project scope than primary data submissions? {NB: Do you mean tertiary analyses?}

 ## Example